 The 16GB Samsung Galaxy S4 is under fire, with a BBC Watchdog investigation to address the handset’s lack of available storage.

 An issue previously highlighted in our full Samsung Galaxy S4 review, the 16GB storage iteration of the eagerly awaited handset offers roughly 9GB of user available storage, almost half that listed on the box.
-Although the handset features microSD card based expansion options, the lack of internal storage has caused outrage with some early adopters.
+Although the handset features microSD card based expansion options,

 Confirmed via a teaser at the end of this week’s Watchdog broadcast, formidable presenter Anne Robinson revealed the next episode of the show would address the discrepancy between the Samsung Galaxy S4’s listed and actual storage options.